Home > General Mechanical Components Stock > Influence of Crimped Steel Fibre on Properties of Concrete ...

 Good ductility

-Heat resistance Abrasion resistance
+Heat resistance and abrasion resistance

 Cavitation resistance